-To watch these same stories recycled, as if they ended with anything but the predictability of the last 30 minutes of Titanic, is still pure tedium for the soul.
-But films with Christian themes still sell, and Netflix remains a huge housing station to that.
-So if it’s even a little Christian or Jesus-themed, it was added to the list.
+To watch these same stories recycled, as if they ended with anything but the predictability of the last 30 minutes of Titanic, is still a pure tedium for the soul.
+But films with Christian themes still sell, and Netflix remains a huge housing station to all that.
+So if it’s even a little Christian-ey or a little Jesus-ey, it was added to the list.
 I tried.

 Batman v Superman: Dawn of Justice

-This film shows the Jesus look for the Americanized modern-day.
-In this, Superman is feared by the people he most wants to save, while wearing the knitted red and blue.
+The Jesus look for the Americanized modern day; feared by the people he most wants to save, while wearing the knitted red and blue.
 Zack Snyder’s Superman has been the most visual example to the allegory of an almighty Christ.
 Its original creators from infancy alluded to his Christian roots.
 We’re not going to spend too much time talking about how terrible this plot was with the “Why did you say that name?” line.
-Just know, that as far as the Jesus symbolism goes, this one stacks up.
-(Ben Affleck’s ‘Batman’ is clearly a doubting Saint Peter, BTW.)
+Just know, that as far as the Jesus-y symbolism goes, this one stacks up.
+(Ben Affleck’s ‘Batman’ is clearly a doubting Saint Peter, btw.)

-This film is an ultimate examination of what one can go through when having a crisis of faith; the Christian belief in something that isn’t seen.
+An ultimate examination of what one can go through when having a crisis of faith; the Christian belief in something that isn’t seen.
 Martin Scorsese’s 2016 film Silence is punishing, both in length and in its refusal to provide the viewer any sort of relief.
-Andrew Garfield and Adam Driver play two priests who leave Portugal for Japan in search of a third priest who is played by Liam Neeson, who they believe committed apostasy.
-Add in a culture that once treated Christianity as if it were illegal, making it punishable by death in the 17th century.
-It’s easy to see where this is going.
+Andrew Garfield and Adam Driver play two priests who leave Portugal for Japan in search of a third priest in Liam Neeson, who they believe committed apostasy.
+Add in a culture that once treated Christianity as if it were illegal, punishable by death in the 17th-century, and it’s easy to see where this is going.

 The Prince of Egypt

-It wasn’t the most historically accurate film, but to their credit, they got the right shade of color on these Egyptians for once.
-DreamWorks in 1998 went on to tackle the story of Moses by adding in some of the most catchy songs ever gifted to humanity thanks for the legendary Hans Zimmer.
-It also included a decent script from the mind of Philip LaZebnick ( he also wrote the screenplays for Pocahontas and Mulan) and was directed by Brenda Chapman, the first woman to direct a feature-length Pixar film—Brave.
+It wasn’t the most historically accurate film, but to their credit, they got the right shade of colour on these Egyptians for once.
+Dreamworks in 1998 went on to tackle the story of Moses by adding in some of the most catchy songs ever gifted to humanity thanks for the legendary Hans Zimmer.
+It also included a decent script from the mind of Philip LaZebnick ( Pocahontas/ Mulan), and was directed by Brenda Chapman, the first woman to direct a feature-length Pixar film— Brave.
 Nothing bad here.

 The Last Temptation of Christ

 There’s an assumption in the tale of Christ that one can be human, with human limitations, and not feel the same vulnerabilities that make us in fact, human.
 The Martin Scorsese version of Jesus, played by Willem Dafoe, is the self-doubting, fatigued, not really excited about carrying the souls of humanity type of dude that makes far more sense.
-To be told that you’re destined to die a horrible death while taking on the apparent sins of every human around the entire damn earth—how can you be happy about that?
+To be told that you’re destined to die a horrible death, while taking on the apparent sins of every on human around the entire damn earth; how can you be happy about that?